Randomized Block Low-Rank Matrix Compression by Tagging: Tagging in Uniform BLR Matrix Compression

-where the entries $t_{i,j}$ will be made explicit in Section~\ref{sec:tagmat_selection}; for now, we treat them as i.i.d. standard Gaussian entries.
-We note that the number of rows of $\mT$ equals the number of tessellated matrix blocks $b$.
-The number of columns of $\mT$ is one more than the maximal number of neighbors within a given block-row or block-column, which is $4$ for the strongly admissible 1-D matrix in \fref{fig:BLR2}.
+where the entries $t_{i,j}$ will be made explicit in Section~\ref{sec:tagmat_selection}; for now, we assume standard Gaussian entries.
+The number of rows of $\mT$ equals the number of matrix blocks $b$.
+The number of columns of $\mT$ is one more than the maximal number of neighbors within a given block-row/column, which is $4$ for the strongly admissible 1-D matrix in Fig.~\ref{fig:blr2}.
 In general, for a $d$-dimensional problem geometry, the number of columns of $\mT$ is $3^d+1$.

 We next define the \textit{extended random test matrix} $\momega \in \mathbb{R}^{N \times 4r}$ in terms of random test matrices $\momega_j \in \mathbb{R}^{N \times r}$ for $j=1,\ldots,4$, given by

 where each $\mG_i \in \mathbb{R}^{m \times r}$, $i = 1,\ldots,8$, is a Gaussian random matrix, weighted by entry $t_{i,j}$ of the tagging matrix $\mT$ to form $\momega_j$, $j = 1,\ldots,4$.
 Note that we again assume $N = bm$ for notational convenience.
 We form the sketch matrix $\mY = \ma \momega \in \mathbb{R}^{N \times 4r}$, partitioned into $N \times r$ block-columns commensurately with (\ref{eq:extend_test_mat}) so that